Science: Scientists

 Marie Curie was the first person to be awarded two Nobel Prizes: Physics in 1903 and Chemistry in 1911.

 Scientists are individuals who conduct scientific research to advance knowledge in an area of interest.
 Scientists may exhibit a strong curiosity about reality and a desire to apply scientific knowledge for the benefit of public health, nations, the environment, or industries; other motivations include recognition by peers and prestige.
 In modern times, many scientists study within specific areas of science in academic institutions, often obtaining advanced degrees in the process.
 Many scientists pursue careers in various fields such as academia, industry, government, and nonprofit organisations.

 Science has historically been a male-dominated field, with notable exceptions.
-Women have faced considerable discrimination in science, much as they have in other areas of male-dominated societies.
+Women have historically faced considerable discrimination in science.
 For example, women were frequently passed over for job opportunities and denied credit for their work.
 The achievements of women in science have been attributed to the defiance of their traditional role as labourers within the domestic sphere.
+Recently discrimination against men has been observed in parts of the scientific community.